Kazakhstan adds tennis to investment profile as championships come to Nur-Sultan

 Kazakh banks already enjoy significant investment from overseas, with leading commercial bank Halyk Bank and fintech Kaspi both listed on London’s Stock Exchange.

-Bulat Utemuratov, who is the president of the Kazakhstan Tennis Association, is an illustration of the perks of Kazakhstan’s growing international status for local banks.
+Bulat Utemuratov, the longserving President of the Kazakhstan Tennis Association, is an illustration of the perks of Kazakhstan’s growing international status for local banks.
 He struck a deal with UniCredit in 2007 when Italy’s largest lender bought his 92% stake in Kazakhstan’s ATF Bank at the height of the credit boom.
 Beyond the banking sector, Utemuratov’s private equity firm Verny Capital also sold its shares in zinc producer Kazzinc to global commodities giant Glencore in 2012 and 2013.

+Utemuratov brought a similarly enterprising approach to the task of developing tennis in Kazakhstan.
+He spent $85 million of his own money building tennis centres in Kazakhstan’s expansive steppe.
+Under his leadership, the Kazakhstan Tennis Association set about building strong national teams by first attracting talents from abroad (like Rybakina, who was born in Moscow and switched allegiances), while also training up younger generations of homegrown players with the help of international coaches.
+With tennis as with banking and mining, Utemuratov will no doubt hope that Kazakhstan benefits from a growing international reputation.

 Also in line for a cash injection is agriculture, which grew by a remarkable 6% in 2020 in spite of global supply chain turmoil.
 A drought in 2021 did little to dent the increased level of output, which was buoyed by a 33% increase in fixed capital investments in the sector.

 Kazakhstan is the world’s ninth largest country, and has masses of arable land – steppe and meadows as well as mountains and deserts.
-This has already made it one of the top 10 exporters of grain, with 15.4mn hectares of grain crop being farmed.
+This has already made it one of the top 10 exporters of grain, with 15.4 million hectares of grain crop being farmed.
 75% of the country’s territory is suitable for agriculture, but only 30% is currently in use, so the potential for growth is significant.
-Already, China’s CITIC Construction is in the process of investing $600mn into Kazakhstan’s cattle industry, while food processing conglomerate COFCO has invested heavily in Kazakhstan’s tomatoes and tomato paste.
+Already, China’s CITIC Construction is in the process of investing $600 million into Kazakhstan’s cattle industry, while food processing conglomerate COFCO has invested heavily in Kazakhstan’s tomatoes and tomato paste.

 New friendships